miracoli/Advent-of-Code/2024/13/README.md

-GitHub does not natively support MathJax or LaTeX for rendering equations, so formulas must be written using plain text and simple Markdown.
-Here's an adjusted version that works better with GitHub's limitations:

----

 ## First Part

 1. Read the entire input as a single string.
 2. Use a regular expression to extract button positions (A, B) and the prize coordinates.
-3. Solve a system of linear equations for each match:
+3. Instead of brute-forcing values for A and B solve a system of linear equations for each match:
    - `a * ax + b * bx = X`
    - `a * ay + b * by = Y`